Choosing the Right Voiceover Recording Equipment

 Always try before you buy when you can.
 In England, I believe StudioSpares allow you to try microphones in their studio before you buy.
 It’s worth checking the returns policy of some local online retailers as well.
 This means you can try the equipment in your own studio.
 It may be that a particular microphone, for example, doesn’t perform as you’d like in your space.

 Once the words have left the lips and before it continues in to the microphone, it will pass through a pop shield.
 This reduces any plosive expressed air you can sometimes get from pronouncing P’s and B’s.
 Similarly, some people will have overly sibilant sounds.
 These are harsh s, z, sh or ch sounds The pop shield allows the sound to travel through and deflects or diffuses the troublesome air away from the mic capsule.
 The condenser microphone you will probably be using is highly sensitive.
 You could hear a squirrel break wind at 200 yards.
+Don’t skimp on these smaller elements of voiceover recording equipment.

 This first option is not a joke.
 I have been caught out whilst travelling and had to fashion a pop shield from a wire coat hanger and a pair of tights.
 I can’t remember the particular denier but they worked a treat.